techToy-Studio/symphoni-composer/docs/map/4-bubble.md

   - Timestamp can be modified either by seconds or beat time

 ## Additional Tips and Tricks
-- In preview space, you can modify the position by dragging the bubble
+- In preview space, you can modify the position by dragging the bubble inside or outside of the ring